HaojHuang/Edge-Grasp-Network/README.md

+Package for Edge Grasp Network: A Graph-Based SE(3)-invariant Approach to Grasp Detection

 If you want to generate the data by your own, you need to follow the readme here.
-Otherwise, go directly to the `model` or the`SVM_LG` directory.
+Otherwise, go directly to the `model`.
 ## Installation
 **Step 1.** Recommended: install `conda` with Python 3.7 (vtk doesn't support 3.8)